Insurance: Early methods

-Concepts of insurance has been also found in 3rd century BC Hindu scriptures such as Dharmasastra, Arthashastra and Manusmriti.
+Concepts of insurance have also been found in 3rd century BC Hindu scriptures such as Dharmasastra, Arthashastra and Manusmriti.
 The ancient Greeks had marine loans.
 Money was advanced on a ship or cargo, to be repaid with large interest if the voyage prospers.
 However, the money would not be repaid at all if the ship were lost, thus making the rate of interest high enough to pay for not only for the use of the capital but also for the risk of losing it (fully described by Demosthenes).
 Loans of this character have ever since been common in maritime lands under the name of bottomry and respondentia bonds.

 The direct insurance of sea-risks for a premium paid independently of loans began in Belgium about 1300 AD.

 Separate insurance contracts (i.e., insurance policies not bundled with loans or other kinds of contracts) were invented in Genoa in the 14th century, as were insurance pools backed by pledges of landed estates.
 The first known insurance contract dates from Genoa in 1347.
 In the next century, maritime insurance developed widely, and premiums were varied with risks.
 These new insurance contracts allowed insurance to be separated from investment, a separation of roles that first proved useful in marine insurance.

 The earliest known policy of life insurance was made in the Royal Exchange, London, on 18 June 1583, for £383, 6s.
 8d. for twelve months on the life of William Gibbons.

 Modern methods

 Insurance became far more sophisticated in Enlightenment-era Europe, where specialized varieties developed.

 Lloyd's Coffee House was the first organized market for marine insurance.

-Property insurance as we know it today can be traced to the Great Fire of London, which in 1666 devoured more than 13,000 houses.
-The devastating effects of the fire converted the development of insurance "from a matter of convenience into one of urgency, a change of opinion reflected in Sir Christopher Wren's inclusion of a site for "the Insurance Office" in his new plan for London in 1667."
+Property insurance can be traced to the Great Fire of London, which in 1666 devoured more than 13,000 houses.
+The devastating effects of the fire converted the development of insurance "from a matter of convenience into one of urgency, a change of opinion reflected in Sir Christopher Wren's inclusion of a site for 'the Insurance Office' in his new plan for London in 1667".
 A number of attempted fire insurance schemes came to nothing, but in 1681, economist Nicholas Barbon and eleven associates established the first fire insurance company, the "Insurance Office for Houses", at the back of the Royal Exchange to insure brick and frame homes.
 Initially, 5,000 homes were insured by his Insurance Office.

 At the same time, the first insurance schemes for the underwriting of business ventures became available.
 By the end of the seventeenth century, London's growth as a centre for trade was increasing due to the demand for marine insurance.
 In the late 1680s, Edward Lloyd opened a coffee house, which became the meeting place for parties in the shipping industry wishing to insure cargoes and ships, including those willing to underwrite such ventures.
 These informal beginnings led to the establishment of the insurance market Lloyd's of London and several related shipping and insurance businesses.